ETHZ-IT-SeC/pxzgrep/README.md

 -------

 `--append`
-: Does not overwrite but append to output files.
+: Do not overwrite but append to output files.
 Required if source files in multiple directories might have the same file name (e.g. purely date based file names or files from `/var/log/` of multiple hosts).